Upstream Rules in Supply Chain

 RPS380/E Upstream changes

-… if the quantity changes at put away on lower levels should affect the upstream supply chain orders.
+… if the quantity changes at rescheduling, confirmation, or receiving on lower levels affect the upstream supply chain orders.

 If the check box is selected, the quantity changes on lower levels are propagated upstream in the supply chain according to the sourcing tolerance fields in (RPS380).